agni-datta/csLaTeX/README.md

 # csLaTeX

 Welcome to the csLaTeX repository!
-This repository hosts a curated collection of LaTeX packages tailored specifically for computer scientists.
-Whether you’re a researcher, student, or industry professional in the realm of computer science, our repository is dedicated to providing you with LaTeX tools to optimize your document preparation workflow.
+This repository hosts a curated collection of LaTeX macros tailored specifically for computer scientists.
+Whether you’re a researcher, student, or industry professional in the field of computer science, our repository is dedicated to providing you with LaTeX commands to optimize your document preparation workflow.

 ## Repository Contents